TudbuT/picofi/README.md

-# picofi
+# picoFi
-A wifi helper for the raspberry pi pico
+A wifi helper for the Raspberry Pi Pico meant to help develop IoT devices *FAST*.

+## What it does

+- Allows users to set which AP to connect to
+- Creates its own AP when the set one is unavailable
+- Opens a web server on port 80